 Most bands will have plateaued after fifteen years in the game, but Beoga aren’t most bands.
-Describing themselves as “Four Nordy lads and a Limerick lass beating out the new wave trad,” 2017 saw Beoga tick off an enviable list of accomplishments from their shared bucket list.
-But that just the start of the story, as their recent experiences have inspired a bold new chapter in the quintet’s tale.
+Describing themselves as “new wave trad”, 2017 saw Beoga tick off an enviable list of accomplishments from their shared bucket list.
+But that’s just the start of the story, as their recent experiences have inspired a bold new chapter in the quintet’s tale.

 The turning point came when Beoga collaborated on two songs on Ed Sheeran’s global hit album ‘÷’.
 After it shot to the top of the charts all over the globe, those two tracks - ‘Galway Girl’ and ‘Nancy Mulligan’ - accumulated over 687 million streams at Spotify.
 Suddenly those landmarks events came thick and first.
 A first chart-topping hit in Ireland?
 Done!
 A guest slot during Sheeran’s Glastonbury headline set?
 Completed!
 A debut appearance on Top of the Pops and the Billboard Music Awards?
 In the bag.